Many people assume the answer is simple: everyone.

 we may have confidence and not be ashamed before Him at His coming.

-I see Adam and Eve hiding from God in the garden after eating the forbidden fruit.
-In lieu of facing God, they hid from Him being ashamed of their sin.
+Adam and Eve hid from God in the garden after eating the forbidden fruit.
+Ashamed of their sin, they chose hiding over facing Him.

 They were the first to fall to the temptations of the devil and since then, the prince of darkness has never stopped trying to interfere in our relationship with God.